 Excessive drinking can cause acute gastritis.
 Long-term drinking can lead to more serious chronic gastritis and gastric ulcers, which can be fatal.

 Alcohol suppresses the activity of the central nervous system and can result in respiratory depression.
-It also leads to a rapid drop in blood sugar which can be dangerous to the brain or even fatal.
+It also leads to a rapid drop in blood sugar that can be dangerous to the brain or even fatal.

 Translated by Cecilia and edited by Helen